Citroën C6: Features

 The C6 is powered by either a 3.0 L ES9 V6 producing 211 PS or a 2.7 L V6 HDi diesel producing 204 PS.

 In October 2006 a 2.2 L HDi producing 170 PS with FAP, four cylinders, and a dual turbo was introduced.
 Land Rover used the DW12 engine in the Freelander 2 and Range Rover Evoque, where it generates 150–190 PS.

 In June 2009, the new 3.0 L V6 HDi diesel producing 240 PS replaced the 2.7 L V6 HDi.

 The C6 has a fastback saloon profile, which is due in part to the concave rear window that resembles the Citroën CX.
 However, the C6 is a conventional saloon with a traditional trunk, and not a hatchback like the XM, its predecessor.

 The C6 was aimed as a stylish alternative to executive cars, like the BMW 5 Series and the Audi A6, and it has been described as a "spaceship that rides on air", "charmingly idiosyncratic" and "refreshingly different".

 Citroën hoped that the C6's selling point would be its innovative technology, including a heads-up display, a lane departure warning system, xenon directional headlamps (also available on the Citroën C4 and Citroën C5), Hydractive 3+ suspension with electronically controlled springing and damping, and a rear spoiler which automatically adjusts to speed and braking.

 The C6 was the first car to obtain four stars in the pedestrian test rating of EuroNCAP, due to the inventive design, where the bonnet pops up by 65 mm using a pyrotechnic mechanism if a person/animal is hit, thus increasing the gap between the deformable bonnet, and the non deformable engine components below.

 On an episode of Top Gear, Jeremy Clarkson tested the C6's Hydractive suspension by mounting a camera on it and driving it on the infield of England's Towcester Racecourse while filming a horse race.
 Despite the bumps and potholes on the infield, the C6 managed to provide a comfortable ride and stable video coverage of the race while moving at 60 km/h.
 At the same time, a BMW 5 Series (with the M Sport package) performed the same test, but its suspension was unable to keep the camera upright.

 The C6 immediately became a prominent vehicle among the fleet of executive cars at the Élysée Palace.
 Former Presidents of France, Jacques Chirac and Nicolas Sarkozy, have chosen the Citroën C6 as their official car.
 Chirac, in particular, used a pre-series car before the model was introduced.
+Although he travelled in a Citroën DS5 to be sworn in, François Hollande did use a C6 for some official duties.